ARM-software/arm-trusted-firmware/docs/porting-guide.md

 The ARM FVP port does the following:
 *   Initializes the generic interrupt controller.
 *   Configures the CLCD controller.
+*   Enables system-level implementation of the generic timer counter.
 *   Grants access to the system counter timer module
 *   Initializes the FVP power controller device
 *   Detects the system topology.